 “That said, it has never ceased to amaze me how resilient he has been throughout and the strength of his character has shone brightly throughout.”

-While Mikey has so far responded well to his treatment, immunotherapy spells the end of his frontline treatment available on the NHS, and his battle is far from over.
-Almost 50% of children with high-risk neuroblastoma relapse and when it does come back less than 1 in 10 survive.
+While Mikey responded well to his treatment, immunotherapy spelled the end of his frontline treatment available on the NHS, and his battle is far from over.
+When neuroblastoma comes back less than 1 in 10 children survive.

 Mikey’s fundraising campaign